iamtalwinder/json-server-mock-api/README.md

 ## Prerequisites
 Before starting, ensure you have the following installed:
-- Node.js (Recommended version X or higher)
+- Node.js
-- npm (Recommended version X or higher)
+- npm
+- docker - if running with docker

 ## Installation
 To set up the project on your local machine: